IBM/ibm-licensing-operator/README.md

 - For the list of operator dependencies, see the IBM Knowledge Center [Common Services dependencies documentation](http://ibm.biz/cpcs_opdependencies).
 - For the list of prerequisites for installing the operator, see the IBM Knowledge Center [Preparing to install services documentation](http://ibm.biz/cpcs_opinstprereq).

 > **Important:** If you installed License Service with the stand-alone IBM containerized software and you want to install an IBM Cloud Pak, it is recommended to first uninstall License Service from every cluster.
 Before uninstalling, the best practice is to retrieve an audit snapshot to ensure no data is lost.
 The Cloud Pak will install a new instance of License Service.
-This is a temporary action that we would like to automize in the future.
+This is a temporary action that we would like to automate in the future.

 ## Documentation